premAI-io/state-of-open-source-ai/fine-tuning.md

 * [Llama-2 chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) - The "chat" version of Llama is fine-tuned on conversational data.
 * [Code Llama](https://about.fb.com/news/2023/08/code-llama-ai-for-coding) - A fine-tuned Llama 2 model designed for code generation.

-## RAG(Retrieval Augmented Generation)
+## RAG

-RAG is a method used to boost the accuracy of LLMs by injecting relevant context into an LLM prompt.
+{term}`RAG` is a method used to boost the accuracy of LLMs by injecting relevant context into an LLM prompt.
 It works by connecting to a vector database and fetches only the information that is most relevant to the user's query.
 Using this technique, the LLM is provided with enough background knowledge to adequately answer the user's question without hallucinating.

 RAG is not a part of fine-tuning, because it uses a pre-trained LLM and does not modify it in any way.
 However, there are several advantages to using RAG:

 - **Boost model accuracy**
   - Leads to less hallucinations by providing the right context
 - **Less computing power required**